soumyadipdas37/finescoop.github.io/source/_posts/moment_man_039in_patriot_prayer_hat039_is_shot_dead_in_portland_amid_clashes_with_blm_and_trump_fans.md

 Hundreds of protesters had gathered at Black Lives Matter Plaza to rally against police brutality and racial injustice.&nbsp;
 Members of the Metropolitan Police Department were out in force as demonstrators marched to the White House chanting, &#039;No cops, no KKK, no fascists&#039;.
 Shortly before midnight, tensions between protesters and law enforcement boiled over, as police officers in riot gear began charging at crowds to move them out of the area.&nbsp;
-Scroll down for video&nbsp;
-Police clashed with BLM protesters in Washington, D.C. on Saturday during another night of unrest Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 Black Panther star Chadwick Boseman dies after battle with cancer &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Windsurfer rescued after telescope user spotted him in difficulty Private bullet plane revealed Otto Aviation Group LLC French director colourises footage of a Victorian seaside Boris Johnson and Dr Jenny Harries host back to school Q&amp;A Hordes of Trump fans drive into Portland and face off with BLM Cop KICKS man in the BACK as he stands with his hands on his head KENOSHA, WISCONSIN A woman was arrested outside of the Kenosha County Courthouse in defiance of the city-wide curfew Officers were seen deploying tear gas grenades and using flash bang devices to disperse crowds.
+Police clashed with BLM protesters in Washington, D.C. on Saturday during another night of unrest Bystander films man attempting to rape woman on subway platform Shocking moment Russian Su-27 crosses in front of US B-52 Russian war planes get unnervingly close to American B-52 &#039;Illegal rave&#039; in Banwen South Wales sees crowds dancing in field Black Panther star Chadwick Boseman dies after battle with cancer Trump caravan trucks drive through protesters in Portland MAGA caravan sprays &#039;ball bearings&#039; at BLM protesters in Portland Impressive duck flies 60mph on the motorway with traffic Private bullet plane revealed: Otto Aviation Group LLC Windsurfer rescued after telescope user spotted him in difficulty French director colourises footage of a Victorian seaside Musk&#039;s Neuralink venture unveils pig with computer chip in brain KENOSHA, WISCONSIN: A woman was arrested outside of the Kenosha County Courthouse in defiance of the city-wide curfew Officers were seen deploying tear gas grenades and using flash bang devices to disperse crowds.
 Videos shared on social media showed some protesters retaliating, with some throwing projectiles at officers or playing loud music.
 In one clip, one man was seen picking up a tear gas canister and hurling it back at police.&nbsp;
 In Kenosha, protests over the police shooting of Jacob Blake remained largely peaceful on Saturday night, following a day of demonstrations that saw thousands of people march to the county courthouse to denounce police brutality and racism.&nbsp;